 - With quoted new-lines in values: 4 GB

 - Without new-lines in values: 5 TB

 JSON 4 GB 5 TB Avro Compressed Avro files are not supported, but compressed data blocks are.
-BigQuery supports the DEFLATE codec.
-5 TB (2 MB for the file header)
+BigQuery supports the DEFLATE and Snappy codecs.
+5 TB (1 MB for the file header)

-- Maximum size per load job: 12 TB across all input files for CSV and JSON
+- Maximum size per load job: 15 TB across all input files for CSV, JSON, and Avro

 For more information about BigQuery's supported data formats, see preparing data for BigQuery.